njko39/foobar2000-favourites/README.md

 # Features:
 - Add songs to favourite with ❤️ button
-- Make a plalist of them with ⭐ button
+- Make a playlist of them with ⭐ button

 > Favorites are saved by artist and title in \foobar2000\profile\favorites.json file